-Keywords: Inflation Premium, Real Rate of Interest, Nominal Rate of Interest
+Keywords: Nominal Rate of Interest, Inflation Premium, Real Rate of Interest

-18) The yield curve in 2009 was very low, with short-term rates close to zero and long-term rates below 5 percent.
+23) The yield curve in 2009 was very low, with short-term rates close to zero and long-term rates below 5 percent.
 What factors contributed to such low interest rates?